molleraj/MetaCRAST/README.md

 Here is the usage of `getDRquery.pl`: `getDRquery.pl DR_database_path query output_file`

 * **`DR_database_path`** Path to the direct repeat sequence database in FASTA format (e.g., `~/MetaCRAST/data/DRdatabaseTax.fa`)
+A new version of the DR database is provided as of July 17, 2017.
+This version contains some 3,253 parsed DRs from the most recent DR database provided by CRISPRdb, compared with the 1,978 parsed DRs from the last CRISPRdb update (2014).
+The new version is called `DRdatabaseTax-new.fa`.
 * **`query`** The taxon you want to look up in the database (e.g., Escherichia).
 This should be a kingdom, phylum, class, order, family, genus, or species name.
 * **`output_file`** Name of your output query DR file in FASTA format (e.g., `sample_query.fa`)